The shape distribution of superclusters in SDSS DR 12: Studying supercluster morphology using Shapefinders

 \subsection{Results with constant threshold}

-Since the MFs (strictly speaking the first three, $\lbrace V,S,C \rbrace$) and the Shapefinders (SFs: `thickness', `breadth' and `length' defined in \eqref{eq:L}) are likely to increase with the volume of the \scls by definitions, it would be less interesting to study them for individual superclusters.
-Hence, in this work we primarily focus on the morphological parameters, `planarity' ($P$) and `filamentarity' ($F$), and the topology, described by genus ($G$), of each individual \scl (although we calculate the previously mentioned geometrical quantities in the intermediate steps).

-The planarity ($P$) and filamentarity ($F$) of individual \scls corresponding to $\dthc=5.0$ is shown in Figure~\ref{fig:Flat_SF_Dth5} by scattered filled circles.
-The size of the filled circles is proportional to the volume of the \scls.
+The planarity ($P$) and filamentarity ($F$) of individual \scls corresponding to $\dthc=5.0$ are shown in Figure~\ref{fig:Flat_SF_Dth5} by scattered filled circles and squares for smaller ($V < 10^{4}$ Mpc$^3$) and larger ($V \geq 10^{4}$ Mpc$^3$) \scls respectively.
+The limit, $V=10^4~ \mpc^3$, here is roughly the same limit found in \citet{M2011c} that separates large elongated \scls from the small spherical ones.
+The size of the markers (circles and squares) is proportional to the volume of the superclusters.
+The dashed line shows the $F=P$ straight line above which most of the \scls lie.
 Genus values of the \scls are shown by different colours.
-We see that smaller \scls are more spherical, mostly having both $P$ and $F$ very small.
+We see that smaller \scls are more spherical, having both $P$ and $F$ very small.
 The larger \scls are more filamentary (most large \scls have $F>P$).
 Although some large \scls have slightly complex topology (genus $G > 0$), most superclusters, however, have trivial topology with zero genus.
 Interestingly, a few outlier small \scls are found to be quite planar or filamentary with $G>0$.
 Figure~\ref{fig:Flat_SF_Dths} in Appendix~\ref{app:flat_SF_dths} shows $P$ and $F$ of individual \scls for two more thresholds $\dth=\{4.5,5.5\}$ for comparison.